- By UHS

 Find my Path

-What Do Practical Nurses (PNs) Do?
+What Do Practical Nurses Do?

 What Is a Practical Nurse?

-- Monitoring Vital Signs: Checking blood pressure, heart rate, temperature, and respiration.
+- Monitoring vital signs: Checking blood pressure, heart rate, temperature, and respiration.

-- Wound Care: Cleaning and dressing wounds, and watching for signs of infection.
+- Wound care: Cleaning and dressing wounds and watching for signs of infection.

-- Support for Families: Educating families and offering emotional support.
+- Support for families: Educating families and offering emotional support.

 Where Do Practical Nurses Work?